Alutulu/bet-app-desktop/README.md

 Was developped and build using Electron, React and typescript.

-# How to start the project
+# How to start the project from scratch

 ```
 npx create-react-app bet-app-desktop --template typescript